Constructing Priors that Penalize the Complexity of Gaussian Random Fields: Introduction

-We start by deriving the new, joint PC prior for the range and the marginal variance of a Mat\'ern GRF with fixed smoothness parameter in Section~\ref{sec:PCprior}.
-Then in Section~\ref{sec:FreqCov} the frequentist coverage is studied through a simulation study and compared with the coverage obtained using the Jeffreys' rule prior and \emph{ad-hoc} uniform and log-uniform priors.
-In Section~\ref{sec:JointPosterior} we study the behaviour of the joint posterior under the PC-prior and the Jeffreys' rule prior and discuss the difference in behaviour.
-Then the frequentist properties of spatial logistic regression are studied in Section~\ref{sec:LogisticRegression} to demonstrate the applicability of the PC prior for a non-Gaussian observation process.
-In Section~\ref{sec:NonStationarity} we discuss how to extend the prior for the stationary model to a prior for a non-stationary GRF and consider an application to annual precipitation in southern Norway.
-The paper ends with discussion and concluding remarks in Section~\ref{sec:Discussion}.
+The joint PC prior for the range and the marginal variance of a Mat\'ern GRF with a fixed smoothness parameter is derived in Section~\ref{sec:PenalisedComplex}.
+Then in Section \ref{sec:SimStudy} a small simulation study is performed to evaluate the frequentist properties of the credible intervals and the behaviour of the joint posterior, and we demonstrate that the prior is applicable also for logistic spatial regression where the observation process is highly non-Gaussian.
+In Section \ref{sec:NonStat} we discuss how to extend the PC prior to a conservative prior for a non-stationarity model for annual precipitation in southern Norway.
+The paper ends with discussion and conclusions in Section \ref{sec:Discussion}.
+The appendices contain proofs of the theorems, computer code, technical details and further discussion of many of the topics addressed.